This post was originally published in December 2015 and revised by other contributors in December 2024.

 Hanukkah: Varies According to Hebrew Calendar

-This eight-day festival of lights commemorates the rededication of the holy Temple in Jerusalem after the reclamation from Greek conquerors.
+This eight-day festival of lights commemorates the rededication of the holy Temple in Jerusalem after the reclamation from Greek-Syrian conquerors.

-Families also exchange gifts in the evening and share traditional foods such as potato pancakes, called latkes, and jelly-filled doughnuts.
+Families also exchange gifts each evening and share traditional foods such as potato pancakes, called latkes, and jelly-filled doughnuts.
 People of all ages, but especially children, love playing dreidel and giving out gelt!

 Christmas: December 25th